FREQUENTLY ASKED QUESTIONS ABOUT GRAMPIAN 26

 My impression is that it doesn't put undue stress on the "shoe" at the bottom of the mast since the stress is pretty much consistent with the strong plane of the "shoe".
 The other idea I had when working out this system was to build a jack pole that you could put under the mast as it comes down to control the descent better.
 Something (my thinking was a 2 x4) with a U shaped bracket on one end that could be fitted around the mast once it got to that angle where the line is no longer able to control the descent.
 (M Reynolds)

-See also Grampian Discovery 7.9 FAQ for another suggestion. (
+See also Grampian Discovery 7.9 FAQ and Grampian 23 FAQ for other suggestions.
+(Back)

 See FAQ General page